-• Attachment 7: Relevance to Military Health Statement (one-page limit): Upload as "MilRel.pdf".

-Describe how the proposed study is responsive to the healthcare needs of military Service Members, Veterans, and/or beneficiaries.
+Attachment 7: Relevance to Military Health Statement (one-page limit): Upload as "MilRel.pdf".
+Describe how the proposed study is responsive to the health care needs of military Service Members, Veterans, and/or beneficiaries.
 Provide information about the incidence and/or prevalence of the disease or condition in the general population as well as in military Service Members, Veterans, and/or beneficiaries.
-If the planned use of the product is to support the Warfighter, explain how the product meets the needs and requirements for use in the deployed setting.

-If active-duty military, military families, and/or Veteran population(s) or datasets will be used in the proposed research project, describe the population(s)/dataset(s) and the appropriateness of the population(s)/dataset(s) for the proposed study.
-If a non-military population will be used for the proposed research project, explain how the population simulates the targeted population (i.e., military Service Members, Veterans, and/or beneficiaries).
+Describe the population(s) or dataset(s) that will be used in the proposed research project, the appropriateness of the population(s)/dataset(s) for the proposed study, and the feasibility of accessing the population(s)/dataset(s).

-If applicable, show how the proposed research project aligns with DOD and/or VA areas of research interest.
-Provide a description of how the knowledge, information, products, or technologies gained from the research could be implemented in a dual-use capacity to benefit the civilian population and address a military need, as appropriate.
+Provide a description of how the knowledge, information, products, technologies, or applications gained from the research could be implemented in a dual-use capacity to benefit the civilian population that also addresses a need related to military health, as appropriate.